benaltair/greenlandic-english/README.md

 # English - Greenlandic Translator

 This is a simple translator that translates English to Greenlandic and Greenlandic to English.
 It pulls directly from [Nutserut](https://nutserut.gl/en), a service from [The Language Secretariat of Greenland](https://oqaasileriffik.gl/en/).
 Using Danish as a proxy language, it then pulls from the [Google Translate API](https://cloud.google.com/translate/docs/) to deliver an English translation, and vice versa.
+The application now targets Nutserut's **hybrid** endpoint while preserving the legacy method internally for future toggling.
+The intermediate Danish text and step-by-step status messages are surfaced in the UI to show each stage of the translation process.

 To distribute this service widely, consultation would be needed with the Language Secretariat of Greenland to ensure that their server is not abused.
 This is a proof of concept, and is not intended to be used in production.